 Frequently asked Questions

-Depending on my schedule and the size of your order, please allow 8-12 weeks, however this could take longer during busier periods.
-Please note that I will keep you updated every step of the way and if I can send them to you sooner I will, however it is not always possible.
+Please allow 12-14 weeks, however, this could take longer during busier periods.
+Sometimes, due to circumstances beyond my control, this time frame could be extended.
+When your order is complete, I will contact you & provide a shipping update.
 If you need them by a specific date, please make me aware at the start of the process so I can work out if I can accommodate this for you.

 For best results, please post your flowers within 2 days of your wedding date

 1. Before posting, cut the stems at an angle (doesn’t matter how short) and give them a drink of fresh water for a few hours.

 2. Dampen some kitchen roll and wrap this around a few of the stems (around 5-6 stems together are OK depending on the size of the flower heads, you don’t want them to be squashed together))